-All appropriations unexpended or unencumbered at the end of the fiscal year shall lapse to the applicable general or special fund, except that appropriations for capital projects and federal or state grants shall not lapse until the completion of the capital project or until the expiration of the federal or state grant.
+All appropriations unexpended or unencumbered at the end of the fiscal year shall lapse to the applicable general or special fund, except the Council may designate in an ordinance appropriating funds for capital projects and for federal, state and private grants and donations that such funds shall not lapse until the completion of the capital project or until the earlier of the expiration of the federal, state or private grant or donation or the city's expenditure of all funds received from such grant or donation.

-Nothing herein shall limit the ability of the Council to terminate a capital project or a federal or state grant at any time prior to completion of the project or expiration of the grant.
+Nothing herein shall limit the ability of the Council to terminate a capital project or a federal, state or private grant or donation at any time prior to completion of the project or prior to expiration of or the city's expenditure of all funds from the grant or donation.

 (Ord.
 No. 23, 1981, 2-17-81, approved, election 4-7-81; Ord.
-12, 1997, § 1, 2-4-97, approved, election 4-8-97)
+12, 1997, § 1, 2-4-97, approved, election 4-8-97; Ord.
+No. 013, 2021, § 2, 1-19-21, approved, election 4-6-21)